-Overall, First 5 Sacramento's direct services reached 5% of Sacramento County children ages 0-5.
+Overall, First 5 Sacramento's direct services reached 5% of Sacramento County children ages 0-5, while also serving thousands more through indirect policy and system impacts (e.g., media campaigns, hospital policies, fluoridation).
 First 5's commitment to racial equity, diversity, and inclusion is reflected in the composition of the population served.
 More than 80% of the children served were Hispanic/Latino (40%), Black/African American (18%), Asian (16%), or multi-racial (9%).
 Meanwhile these groups combined comprise 59% of countywide estimates (ages 0-5).